 Halloween Cookie Cutter Pancakes (Ghost, Pumpkin & Witches Hat)

-Heat a non-stick frying pan over medium heat and brush the pan with coconut oil.
-Place greased Halloween cookie cutters onto the pan surface.
+- Heat a non-stick frying pan over medium heat and brush it with oil.

 Top Tips When Using Cookie Cutters to Make Pancakes

-- METAL: Only use metal cookie cutters.
+- Metal: Only use metal cookie cutters.
 Plastic will melt.

-- TONGS: Remove using tongs, the metal cutters will be hot.
+- Tongs: Remove using tongs, the metal cutters will be hot.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.